Drone-as-a-first-responder

 Less pollution

-Zero fuel emissions and far less sound polution
+Zero fuel emissions and far less sound pollution

 Organisations